BesartaTefiki/JavaProject.HotelManagementSystem/README.md

 To use the system, simply run the API request in Insomnia (or a similar tool) with the room number you want to book.
 The system will return a message of either `true` or `false`, indicating whether the room is available for booking.

-## Contributing

-We welcome contributions to the project.
-Please read [CONTRIBUTING.md](https://github.com/username/hotel-room-booking-system/blob/master/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License